Assasinphoenix/pyqt5-tutorial/calendar.rst

   calendar.selectedDate()

-This returns a :doc:`qdate` object which contains a number of associated methods for retrieving the date.
+This returns a :doc:`date` object which contains a number of associated methods for retrieving the date.

 The current page, determined by the specified month and year can be set via::